 WhatsApp is also using its dominance to conquer another somewhat different category for a messaging platform.

-Back in February 2018, WhatsApp payments feature in India went into testing, where the protocol in use in UPI (unified payments interface) which allow users to send and receive money using payment apps from and directly into their bank accounts without needing to transfer it to a wallet app.
+Back in February 2018, the WhatsApp payments feature in India went into testing, where the protocol in use in UPI (unified payments interface) allows users to send and receive money using payment apps from and directly into their bank accounts without transferring it to a wallet app.

-This feature has since been made available to WhatsApp beta users in India as well as non-beta ones who are only invited by the existing users, enabling them to transfer money using a unified payments interface (UPI).
+This feature has since been made available to WhatsApp beta users in India and non-beta ones who are only invited by the existing users, enabling them to transfer money using a unified payments interface (UPI).

 Any further development has, however, been unsuccessful after the Reserve Bank of India demanded that all the data affiliated with financial transactions must be stored on servers within the country and not outside.